Types of Board Status

 Representation of Certification Status Policy

-Diplomates of the American Board of Obstetrics and Gynecology, as well as individuals currently in the process of initial certification or maintenance of certification, must accurately state their certification status at all times.
+Diplomates of the American Board of Obstetrics and Gynecology, as well as individuals currently in the process of achieving certification and maintaining certification, must accurately state their certification status at all times.
 This includes descriptions in curriculum vitae, advertisements, publications, directories, letterhead, business cards and websites.

 Individuals may describe themselves as certified by ABOG or as an ABOG Diplomate only when they hold a current certificate awarded by ABOG.
 Diplomates with expired time-limited certification or those whose certification is revoked may not claim ABOG certification and must revise all descriptions of their qualifications accordingly.
 Prior or retired Diplomates may indicate the dates of previous certification but must indicate that the certification is no longer valid.
 If a Diplomate has more than one certification and allows the subspecialty certification to lapse, they should revise public materials (letterhead, business cards, advertisements, etc.) to reflect those certifications that are currently valid.